mininxd/LABOKit/README.md

 * **Algorithms:** Floyd-Steinberg, Bayer Matrix (Ordered), and Noise.
 * **STEINS;GATE Special:** Unique "Glitch" animation on the World Line Meter.

+* 🍌 If you're from r/steinsgate, you can get the this Plugin for free!
+Just DM me your email (u/Lazy-Time-1807) and I'll send the .kit to you.

 ![Dithering FX Preview](gif/Dithering_FX_Preview.gif)

 ### 3. Image Converter